 Access port– carries single VLAN data

-The trunk link uses the trunk encapsulation protocol, these protocol two types.
+The trunk link uses the trunk encapsulation protocol, this protocol has two types.

 - Cisco proprietary protocol